jeremybuehler/jeremybuehler/README.md

 # 👋 Hey, I’m Jeremy
 **AI Generalist | Engineer | Entrepreneur | Veteran | Builder of things, pecializing in HITL (Human In The Loop)**

 ---

-### 🚀 About Me
+### 🚀 About Me ##
-I’ve been designing, developing and delivering Web, Mobile, SaaS, Microservice solutions since 1999.
-Here to act as a pawlbearer to that which was known as SaaS.
+I’ve been designing, developing and delivering Desktop, Web, Mobile, SaaS, Microservice solutions since 1999.
-Today, my mission is to create **AI-First**/**AI-Native** pick a term.
-I am here to lead, design, develop, deliver **AI Solutions**, that blend human ingenuity with intelligent automation.
+Today, my mission is to lead, design, develop, deliver **AI Solutions**, that blend human ingenuity with intelligent automation.

 ---